 Interested in giving tech talks, marketing your company, or helping students attend conferences?
 Consider becoming a corporate sponsor of WIC!
 For more information about sponsorship, contact email@example.com.

 Michigan State University Women in Computing (MSU WIC) offers many ways for its members to connect with each other and the community.
-This past year, WIC members attended conferences, participated in outreach programs, and even assisted their fellow students with registering to vote.
-As president, I enjoyed participating and witnessing WIC evolve and offer new and different programs.
+This past year, WIC members attended conferences, supported each other in Lean In circles and participated in outreach programs!
+As president, I enjoyed participating and witnessing WIC evolve and grow to offer new opportunities to both current members as well as to young girls in the community.
 This annual report highlights some of the opportunities WIC participated in to increase membership and engage current members.

 MSU WIC is a community of women and men who are passionate not only about technology and computer science, but also about increasing the number of women and other underrepresented groups in technology.
 To foster and grow our community this year, we emphasized recruiting and retaining first-and second-year students.
-Senior WIC members purposely engaged junior members at WIC meetings, organized a meeting in which they advised junior members about courses, and encouraged junior members to attend MICWIC.
+Senior WIC members purposely engaged junior members at WIC meetings and organized a meeting in which they advised junior members about courses.
 We believe that establishing a strong support network early in a student’s college career aids the student in successfully completing her chosen degree program.

 In addition to supporting women and underrepresented groups interested in computing at the college level, many MSU WIC members also participated in K-12 outreach programs.
-For our IgniteCS program, 17 MSU WIC members went to 5 different area schools to run after-school coding camps.
-The program involved about 75 secondary students from elementary to high school.
-Not only were younger students exposed to computing topics, but MSU WIC members learned how to convey computer science topics in a comprehensible manner by planning and executing lessons and activities.
+This year, MSU WIC created the Spartan Girls Who Code Club, which is now home to over 40 students, 17 mentors and 2 Michigan State University faculty members who serve as advisors.
+The students are from middle and high schools in the surrounding areas, which is broken down into a junior club for students in grades 6-7 and a senior club for students in grades 8-11.
+The goal of the club is to expose students to the foundations of programming and critical problem solving with the ultimate goal of not only encouraging more females in STEM related fields, but also providing them with an empowering community of women technologists.
+Not only were younger students exposed to computing topics and a supportive environment, but MSU WIC members learned how to convey computer science topics in a comprehensible manner by planning and executing lessons and activities.
 Many MSU WIC members also served as volunteers for recruiting and outreach events hosted by the University.

 MSU WIC partnered with the following technology leaders in offering these opportunities to students: